gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

 know the user's intent since what they declared in their shader might not match the number of components they provide.

+Looking for more patterns there's this

+    var program = createProgramFromScripts(gl, ["vertexshader", "fragmentshader"]);
+    var uniformSetters = createUniformSetters(gl, program);
+    var attribSetters  = createAttributeSetters(gl, program);

+Let's simplify that too into just

+    var programInfo = createProgramInfo(gl, ["vertexshader", "fragmentshader"]);

+Which returns something like

+    programInfo = {
+       program: WebGLProgram,  // program we just compiled
+       uniformSetters: ...,    // setters as returned from createUniformSetters,
+       attribSetters: ...,     // setters as returned from createAttribSetters, }

+And that's yet one more minor simplification.
+This will come in handy once we start using multiple programs since it automatically keeps the setters with the program they are associated with.

+%(example: { url: "../webgl-less-code-more-fun-quad-programinfo.html" })s

 Anyway, this is the style I try to write my own WebGL programs.
 For the lessons on these tutorials though I've felt like I have to use the standard **verbose** ways so people don't get confused about what is WebGL and what is my own style.
 At some point